General Agreement – General payment service agreement, applied to the Merchant.

 60. In case the Buyer and the Merchant fail to resolve the dispute directly, the dispute shall be settled by Paysera.
 In order for Paysera to start settling the dispute, the Buyer shall:

-60.1. fill in the required form in the Account or send a notification to Paysera by email at email@example.com not later than within 30 (thirty) days after the day when the payment for goods was executed.
-If the dispute originates due to undelivered goods, such request must be filled in not earlier than 7 (seven) days after of the delivery term expiration;
+60.1. fill in the required form in the Account or send a notification to Paysera by email at firstname.lastname@example.org not later than within 30 (thirty) days after the day when the payment for the goods was executed.
+If the dispute originates due to undelivered goods, such request must be filled in not earlier than 7 (seven) days after the delivery term expiration;

 60.2. submit all available information and documents not later than 3 (three) days upon the request from Paysera.
 Paysera may also request the Buyer to provide evidence that the goods were returned to the Merchant.